miracle2k/webassets/docs/bundles.rst

-A bundle is simply a collection of files that you would like to group together, with some properties attached to tell ``webassets`` how to do it's job.
+A bundle is simply a collection of files that you would like to group together, with some properties attached to tell ``webassets`` how to do its job.
 Such properties include the filters which should be applied, or the location where the output file should be stored.

 Note that all filenames and paths considered to be relative to the